garethdaine/jquery-toggle-checkboxes/README.md

 ### Include the Plugin

 Include either the minified version or the development version in your document.
-We recommend adding it to your footer just before the closing body tag but you can also add it to the head of your document. <strong>NOTE</strong>: You must include jQuery before the Toggle Checkboxes plugin.
+I recommend adding it to your footer just before the closing body tag but you can also add it to the head of your document. <strong>NOTE</strong>: You must include jQuery before the Toggle Checkboxes plugin.

     <script src="jquery.toggleCheckboxes.min.js"></script>